 The selected mode is determined by the HSQ bit 1.
+The user has to select the same mode on all channels.

-The function offers interpolation support.
+The function provides interpolation support.
 The parameters LastEdgeT and ActualT are updated on a Host Service Request HSR = 11.
-Then the LastEdgeT has the value of the last incoming edge time in TCR clock and the ActualT has the current value of the TCR clock counter.
+LastEdgeT then has the value of the last incoming edge time in the TCR clocks and ActualT has the current value of the TCR clock.

-The CPU program should use 32-bit reads to ensure the coherency of the two parameters.
-This applies to coherent reads of LastEdgeT and ActualT as well as Sector and TCR_VALUE, which is required for interpolation calculations.
+The CPU program should use 32-bit reads to ensure coherency of the two parameters.
+This applies to coherent reads of LastEdgeT and ActualT as well as the Sector and TCR\VALUE, which is necessary for interpolation calculations.